sujitojha1/ERA1/Session5/README.md

 - `S5.ipynb` : This notebook is the main file where the code is executed.
 It starts by checking for CUDA availability and setting the device accordingly.
 It then imports the utility functions and loads the data.
 It also imports the model and related functions, and initializes the model.
 The model is then trained and evaluated using the training and testing data, and the training and testing accuracy and loss plots are visualized.

+## 📈 Training and Test Accuracy

+The model achieves a training accuracy of approximately 98% and a test accuracy of approximately 97%.
+These values indicate that the model performs well on both the training data and unseen test data.

+## 📊 Plotting Loss and Accuracy

+The `getTrainingTestPlots` function in `model.py` is used to plot the training and test losses and accuracies.
+These plots provide a visual representation of how the model's performance changes over the course of training.
+The loss plots show how the model's error decreases over time, and the accuracy plots show how the model's performance improves.